 Join the Aquarium education team and let's get to work to make a positive change in our communities!
 Opportunities are available for individuals, families and groups to volunteer for a few hours to participate in field conservation efforts spearheaded by the Aquarium and our community partners.
 Learn about the habitats, animals and conservation efforts happening in your community.

-These oyster shell bagging events are part of a living shoreline project.
-For more information on living shorelines, check out the Living Shorelines Academy.
-The Living Shorelines Academy is an online exchange of information that encourages the use of environmentally friendly living shoreline erosion control practices to protect valuable waterfront property.
+This marsh grass planting event is part of a living shoreline project.
+For more information on living shorelines check out the Living Shorelines Academy.
+The Living Shorelines Academy is an online exchange of information that encourages the use of environmentally friendly erosion control practices to protect valuable waterfront property.

-Space is limited and due to the nature of this project, volunteers should be ages 12 and up.
+Space is limited and due to the nature of this project.
+This project is suitable for volunteers ages 8 and up.